asp-1/next-coding-challenge/README.md

   - Created reusable Product component
     - Added prop types
     - Specified HTML button type attribute
-    - Improved aria label
+    - Improved aria-label
     - Memoise component so it doesn't re-render unless props change
     - Moved relevant styles from `page.module.css` to `product.module.css`
   - Created reusable Basket and BasketItem components
-    - Added aria label to Basket button
+    - Added aria-label to Basket button
     - Memoised components so they don't re-render unless props change
     - Moved relevant styles from `page.module.css`
     - Used `<ul>` and `<li>` to improve accessibility and structure for assistive technologies, such as screen readers